 1 Peter 2:16.
 Live as people who are free, not using your freedom as a cover-up for evil, but living as servants of God.

-Freedom may be the greatest gift God has given us in Christ, along with the new heart.
+One of God’s greatest gifts to us in Christ is the new heart.
+A Christians we have undergone a heart transplant.
+The heart of stone has been replaced with the heart of flesh.
+God’s law has been written on our hearts.
+This gift brings with it another one of God’s great gifts to us – freedom.
 A new heart that finally desires, loves, and is satisfied by God, combined with the freedom to live from this new heart, is what allows us to be what we were always meant to be – servants of God.

 Or maybe your Christian experience has been the complete opposite.
 For you, freedom in Christ means taking advantage of God’s forgiveness and grace to the point of passivity, or even license.
 “I’m saved and going to heaven.”
 OK great.
 But are you a servant of God?
 If not, then you’re not actually living in the freedom of grace.
 You’re still running back to the bondage of your own selfishness.